wp-plugins/easy-translator-lite/readme.txt

 *Easy Translator* is a plugin to translate other plugins as well as blog posts and pages.
 It provides a customizable widget to enable machine translation (from Google or Microsoft).
 For plugins, it picks up translatable strings (in `_[_e]()` functions) and presents them and their existing translations (from the MO object of the current text-domain, if loaded) in a user editable form.
 It can generate a valid PO file that can be emailed to the plugin author.

-The [Pro Version](http://buy.thulasidas.com/easy-translator "Buy the Pro Version for $3.95") adds machine translation help to seed your plugin translation efforts.
+The [Pro Version](http://buy.thulasidas.com/easy-translator "Buy the Pro Version for $3.95") adds the following features:

+1. Machine translation help to seed your plugin translation efforts.
 That is, for each translatable string found, it will give you a translation as provided by Google, which you can edit and perfect.
+2. Auto identification of the text-domain used by the plugin being translated.
-It also lets your translators email the PO file directly from the its window, streamlining their work.
-For the blog post translation widget, the Pro version lets you customize your colors using a color picker.
+3. Email support so that your translators can send the PO file directly from the its window, streamlining their work.
+4. Color-pickers for the blog post translation widget, to customize and match your colors with your theme.

 If you are a plugin author interested in internationalizing your plugins, you may want to ask your potential translators to install *Easy Translator* to make it a snap to give you translations.
 If you want to clean up your internationalization, you will appreciate *Easy Translator* because it does a fuzzy string matching to highlight possible repetitions and conflicts among key strings.